 To ensure that the challenge process is transparent and open to public and stakeholder scrutiny, OBAE will, upon approval from NTIA, publicly post an overview of the challenge process phases, challenge timelines, and instructions on how to submit and rebut a challenge.
-This documentation will be posted publicly for at least a week prior to opening the challenge submission window.
-OBAE also plans to actively inform all units of local government of its challenge process and set up regular touchpoints to address any comments, questions, or concerns from local governments, nonprofit organizations, and internet service providers.
-Relevant stakeholders can sign up on OBAE's website at https://connect.nm.gov/mailinglist.html for challenge process updates and newsletters.
-They can engage with OBAE through a designated email address: broadband@connect.nm.gov.
-Providers will be responsible for checking the portal for updates regarding challenges.
+This notification of the challenge process and its deadlines will be actively extended to units of local and Tribal government, relevant nonprofit organizations, and broadband providers through OBAE's extensive list of stakeholders developed through its BEAD outreach programs.

-11 The 80/80 threshold is drawn from the requirements in the CAF-II and RDOF measurements.
+16 The 80/80 threshold is drawn from the requirements in the CAF-II and RDOF measurements.
 See BEAD NOFO at 65, n.
 80, Section IV.C.2.a.